Laura Doering

 Female birds tend to fly under the radar, so to speak, when compared to their flashier male counterparts.
 In many bird species, including parrots, the males have the more eye-catching colors.
 It’s time, however, to give our feathered girls time in the spotlight.

 Parrots can be categorized according to Old World psittacines and New World psittacines.
-Do you know if your parrots are “Team Old World” or “Team New World”?
+Are your parrots “Team Old World” or “Team New World”?

-7 Ways You Can Help Birds & The Environment
+7 Ways You Can Help Birds And The Environment

 Here’s an annual event that bird lovers can help celebrate — Earth Day, which takes place on April 22 each year.
 In honor of Earth Day, here are seven ways bird lovers can make a difference in our own neighborhoods and abroad.